 - Medical culture prioritizes well-being, diversity, collaboration, compassion, respect, accountability, leadership and excellence in care.

-- Health care providers and learners thrive in learning and practice environments that are physically and psychologically safe.
+- Health care providers and learners thrive in learning and practice environments that are physically, psychologically and culturally safe.

 - Physicians and medical learners have access to resources and supports to promote and maintain their health and wellness and can seek help without fear of reprisal.